-To clearly determine whether the markets are either bullish or bearish, you have to look at a longer timeframe.
+To determine whether the markets are either bullish or bearish, you have to look at a longer timeframe.
 Just because the 1-minute chart shows a bullish sentiment does not make the markets bullish – it has to be going on for a few days or weeks.

 Commodities for difference (CFDs)

 The term CFD covers various trading instruments, but CFDs only bet on the change/difference in the value of these instruments without necessarily owning them.
-For example, futures, forward contracts and options are all CFDs because the owner does not require delivery of the commodity, stock or currency (Options trading).
+For example, futures, forward contracts, and options are all CFDs because the owner does not require delivery of the commodity, stock, or currency (Options trading).
 These CFD trading Forex brokers will have a variety of CFDs on offer.

-In general, it refers to a strategy intended to reduce losses in future in case there are any.
-A jewellery company that buys gold or silver futures is said to be hedging (All you need to know about trading futures).
+In general, it refers to a strategy intended to reduce losses in the future in case there are any.
+A jewelry company that buys gold or silver futures is said to be hedging (All you need to know about trading futures).
 For Forex traders, though, we can sell and buy the same currency pair.
-If the winning trade goes really well, you just have to wait a while until the losing trade is small enough that it doesn’t cancel out the winning trade.
+If the winning trade goes well, you just have to wait a while until the losing trade is small enough that it doesn’t cancel out the winning trade.

 For more Top Brokers, make sure you check out our best Forex Broker for Trading Gold list.